 As per some folk talks, the very first pair of guardians of the temple is related to the then’s society and human behaviour.
 It simply shows what happens when a child is raised by a father or a mother.
 The difference is shown there, all you need to do is go and find it.

-The fifteen steps stair of this temple somehow is the most attractive wedge.
-That contains a total of five plinths, where each plinth has a pair of a guardian.
+The fifteen steps stair of this temple somehow is the most attractive wedge, particularly one perfect spot for photography as well.
+There is a total of five plinths in the temple, where each plinth has a pair of a guardian.

 No review on this yet.
 Be the first one to review.

 Bhaktapur Durbar Square, Bhaktapur Municipality, Bhaktapur District, Nepal.